ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-1-prepare-audiomoth.md

 ## Prepare the microSD Card

 AudioMoths require a microSD card to record.
-The creators of audiomoth have tested many cards and have found that `Sandisk Extreme UHS Speed Class 3 (U3) microSDXC` cards are the most energy efficient.
+The creators of AudioMoth have tested many cards and have found that `Sandisk Extreme UHS Speed Class 3 (U3) microSDXC` cards are the most energy efficient.
 See the [SD Card Guide](https://www.openacousticdevices.info/sd-card-guide) for more info.

 1. Insert microSD card into your computer (you will need a microSD card adapter).